-Brown and Gilbert launched the newspaper in a building that had housed a mortuary and social hall before.
+Starting off in a storefront on North 24th Street, the Omaha Star soon moved into in a building that had housed a mortuary and social hall before.
 Printing their first edition on July 9, 1938, they printed 5,000 copies that sold for a dime apiece.
 Celebrating positive African-American families, role models and accomplishments, The Omaha Star became a pillar in the community.

-In 1943, Brown and Gilbert were divorced and Brown took control of everything at the newspaper.
-By 1945, it was the only black newspaper remaining in Omaha, and today it might be the only newspaper in the United States started by an African-American woman.
+In 1943, Edward and Mildred got divorced.
+Taking her maiden name, Mildred Brown took control of everything at the newspaper and Edward went back to his original profession as a pharmacist.
+After loosing a race to become a Nebraska state legislator, Gilbert moved to St. Louis.
+By 1945, Mildred Brown was running the only Black newspaper in Omaha.
+Today it is recognized as perhaps the only newspaper in the United States started by an African-American woman.

 The Omaha Star won national respect in the 1950s by reporting the Omaha African-American community’s perspectives on local and national news.
 Readers were encouraged to vote and run for office, and some did.

 Civil Rights Era